Getting the Most Out of Your Investment: Proper Pruning

 It’s still necessary to continue to care for an older tree.
 The tree will need to be routinely pruned to maintain its structure.
 A Wachtel arborist will be able to concentrate their efforts on removing dead, damaged, and diseased branches throughout the whole canopy of the tree.
 As always, proper pruning technique will reduce risk and failure potential, which is the primary goal in lessening future maintenance costs and potential storm damage to your investment.

 The goal with any treatment done for trees is to extend the useful life of the trees in your yard.
 Remember that pruning is an ongoing process to be done on a routine basis throughout the tree’s life.
-Call your Wachtel Tree Science Arborist today, and have your trees evaluated for their pruning needs, or learn more by visiting this link.
+Contact your Wachtel Tree Science Arborist today, and have your trees evaluated for their pruning needs, or learn more by visiting this link.